KatieSuth/Matchmaker/README.md

 ## API Reference

-The API is available at https://matchmaker.localhost/api/
+In a developer environment setup, the API is available at https://matchmaker.localhost/api/

 The available paths are documented using the OpenAPI specification.
 See [openapi.yaml](https://github.com/KatieSuth/Matchmaker/blob/main/backend/openapi.yaml)